Stefan-Seidel-AT/eppitool/README.md

 !!!! if you access the internet via a proxy_server you need to change the script:
 CAVE: !!! this has not been tested yet !!!
 - delete the first '#' in the beginning of the line in line 97 to line 102
-- update the username and password for the proxyserver
+- update the username and password for the proxyserver to use
+- save the script

 #####################################################################